-2019 Targets: The Office submits Volume 1 for tabling within the first two weeks of June and Volume 2 within the first two weeks of December.
+2020 Targets: The Office submits Volume 1 for tabling within the first two weeks of June and Volume 2 within the first two weeks of December.
 The Office provides at least 75% of its reports to government agencies by agreed upon dates.

-2019 Results: Target met - The Office tabled its 2018 Report - Volume 1 on June 7, 2018, and 2018 Report - Volume 2 on December 11, 2018.
+2020 Results: Target met - The Office tabled its 2019 Report - Volume 1 on June 6, 2019, and 2019 Report - Volume 2 on December 5, 2019.

-Target met - The Office provided 78% of its reports to government agencies by the agreed upon dates (2018: 81%).
+Target met - The Office provided 78% of its reports to government agencies by the agreed upon dates (2019: 78%).
+Exhibit 7- Percentage of Reports Provided to Government Agencies by Agreed Upon Dates from 2016 to 2020 shows the Office provided most reports to government agencies by agreed upon dates.
 The Office continues to work on improving the timeliness of its issuance of reports (management letters) to agencies even though auditee survey responses reflect agencies are satisfied with the responsiveness of the Office's work.